Skip to main content

 34. 2211_Cooperation_Between_Innate_and_Immune_Responses.jpg” by OpenStax is licensed under CC BY 3.0.

 This page titled 9.3: Natural Defenses Against Infection is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Ernstmeyer & Christman (Eds.)
-(OpenRN) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+(OpenRN) via source content that was edited to the style and standards of the LibreTexts platform.